MHaroonBaig/Trackpad-Automation/README.md

 ##Inputs

-         redThresh = Threshold for red color detection
+         Red Cap = Threshold for red color detection

-         greenThresh = Threshold for green color detection
+         Green Cap = Threshold for green color detection

-         blueThresh = Threshold for blue color detection
+         Blue Cap = Threshold for blue color detection

-         numFrame = Total number of frames duration
+         Number of Frames = Total number of frames duration

-         Set the default values below

- Adjust the value of thresholds for different environments
+ Adjust the value of thresholds for different environments inside the code.

 ##Controls